 Now, more than two years after its debut, the ballet returns from tonight, 11 May, until 26 May.

 It is inspired by the 1573 pastoral drama Aminta by Torquato Tasso about the nymph Sylvia.
-The complicated story mixes in nymphs, satyrs, shepherd, and the gods of Olympus.
-Better is Léo Delibes exquisite score (Tchaikovsky was an admirer).
+The complicated story mixes in nymphs, satyrs, shepherds, and the gods of Olympus.
+Better is Léo Delibes's exquisite score (Tchaikovsky was an admirer).
 The sets and costumes are by Luisa Spinatelli.